-If you are likely to be doing a high mileage, then it might be worth considering something different other than leasing.
-You could always consider a Finance Lease, it works similar to a normal lease but you don’t have a set mileage that you have to stick to.
+If you’re someone who thinks that they will need a generous mileage allowance, then it may be worth considering something other than leasing.
+You could always consider a Finance Lease.
+This works similarly to a normal lease but you don’t have a mileage limit to stick to.

 So those are some of the downsides to leasing a car instead of purchasing a car.

-In conclusion, there are some benefits and downsides to leasing a car instead of purchasing.
+In conclusion, there are some great benefits and some negatives to leasing a car instead of purchasing.
 On one hand, you get a new car every few years.
 New cars are more efficient, more reliable, more advanced and come with more safety technology.
 Leasing is also good for businesses who want to give their employees new cars every few years.
 However, if you do lease a car then you can’t take it should you move abroad and you don’t get the satisfaction of ever owning it.
 Whether you decide to lease is up to you, it is suited to different people and we would always recommend you thoroughly going over your options before you make a decision.
-We help people make this decision every day, so if you have any questions or any doubts about leasing then please do not hesitate to contact us.
+We help people make this decision every day, so if you have any questions or any doubts about leasing then please get in touch with us.

 - The motoring industry: What’s happening during the Covid-19 pandemic? - 7th April 2020

 - Can I extend my car lease? - 31st March 2020

 - Local independent vehicle broker makes it happen for keyworkers - 27th March 2020